 BRING YOUR BINOCULARS TO PINCKNEY ISLAND NATIONAL WILDLIFE REFUGE

-The Pinckney Island National Wildlife Refuge encompasses 4,053 acres and includes Pinckney Island, Corn Island, Big, and Little Harry Islands as well as Buzzard Island although Pinckney Island is the only one open to the public.
+The Pinckney Island National Wildlife Refuge encompasses 4,053 acres and includes Pinckney Island, Corn Island, Big, and Little Harry Islands, as well as Buzzard Island, although Pinckney Island is the only one open to the public.

 The refuge is open to hikers, bikers, fishermen, and hunters in designated seasons.
 There are over 15 miles of maintained trails for visitors to enjoy.
-If you do plan on hiking, remember to bring a full, reusable water bottle and snacks as there are no amenities for visititrs.

 KAYAK THE SEA PINES FOREST PRESERVE

-The Sea Pines Forest Preserve is more than 600 acres of protected land, which includes a 4,000-year-old shell ring.
-This shell ring is as old as the pyramids and is a top draw to the Sea Pines Forest Reserve.
 The park includes salt marshes, an enchanting wildflower meadow, sand ridges, maritime forest, wetlands, and ponds.
 You can explore the preserve by hiking, biking, or horseback riding, but the most popular way to explore the park is by kayak.

 AVOID THE CROWDS AT FOLLY FIELD BEACH PARK